James Ogilvy

-James Robert Bruce Ogilvy (born 28 February 1964) is a British landscape designer, and the founder and editor of Luxury Briefing.
-He is a relative of the British royal family as the elder child and only son of Sir Angus Ogilvy and Princess Alexandra of Kent.
-His mother was a first cousin of Queen Elizabeth II, both being granddaughters of George V. As a result, he is a second cousin of King Charles III.
-He is currently 57th in the line of succession to the British throne.
+James Robert Bruce Ogilvy (born 29 February 1964) is a British landscape designer, and the founder and editor of the magazine Luxury Briefing.
+He is a member of the extended British royal family as the elder child and only son of Princess Alexandra of Kent and Sir Angus Ogilvy.
+Queen Elizabeth II was a first cousin of his mother, both of whom were granddaughters of King George V. As a result, he is a second cousin of King Charles III and 56th or 59th in the line to the British throne.

 Early life and family

-Ogilvy was born in Thatched House Lodge, Richmond Park, Surrey.
+Ogilvy was born on Leap Year Day in 1964 making him a Leapling.
+He was born in Thatched House Lodge, Richmond Park, Surrey.
 He was the first of four children born to royalty within a space of nine weeks in 1964, the others being Prince Edward, Lady Helen Windsor and Lady Sarah Armstrong-Jones.
 Ogilvy was baptised by Arthur Michael Ramsey, Archbishop of Canterbury, with Queen Elizabeth II among his seven godparents.
-When he was born, he was 13th in the line of succession to the British throne.
-As of September 2022, he is 57th.
+At birth, he was 13th in line to the British throne.
+As of January 2025, he is 58th.